rscheffers82/100Days-of-Code/log.md

 **Today's Progress:**

-- Make `AddLink` a controlled component
+- Make `AddLink` a controlled component.
-- make `LinkListFilter` a controlled component first using react, and afterwards an improved version using meteor's `tracker.autorun` and `session`
+- make `LinkListFilter` a controlled component first using react, and afterwards an improved version using meteor's `tracker.autorun` and `session`.
-- Add analytics for visited links and format time neatly with moment.js
+- Add analytics for visited links and format time neatly with moment.js.
+- Update UI by replacing input form by 'react-modal' for adding new links.
+- Add error handling by using `react-modal`.

 **Thoughts:**